stavrosvl7/faceit_stavrosvl7/readme.md

 ```
-This happes when you call http://localhost:8081/api/users/add
+This happens when you call http://localhost:8081/api/users/add
 Automatically after this is called http://localhost:8081/api/users/all through event hanlding
 ```